 There are many different types of nit comb out there – long-toothed metal nit combs, short-toothed metal nit combs, those with smooth teeth and those with spiral teeth, plastic ones, free ones and gold standard ones.
-Choosing the right one is an informed choice and can be the difference in getting on top of an infestation or not.
+Choosing the right comb for nits is an informed choice and can be the difference in getting on top of an infestation or not.

 Long-toothed metal nit combs

-The long-toothed metal ones are the best nit combs to comb with.
+Long-toothed metal nit combs are the best ones to comb with.
 You need the long teeth to pick up the head lice and take them all the way down the hair shaft and out of the hair.
-Short teeth give the head lice a chance to slip out of the comb on the journey down the hair – especially if the hair is very long.
+Combs with short teeth give the head lice a chance to slip out of the comb on the journey down the hair – especially if the hair is very long.

 The spaces between the teeth are also important – the closer the teeth, the better.
 If you can see too much light between the teeth this is not good.
 The cheaper the comb, the more likely it is poorly made and will not work optimally for you, so keep this in mind when you are purchasing a comb for nits.

 Straight-toothed nit combs vs spiral toothed nit combs

-It is all a matter of preference in the end.
-Both types are effective.
-The only issue with the spiral teeth is that they can pull the hair and that can create some resistance from the person you are nit combing.
+This is a matter of preference in the end, as both types are effective.
+The only issue with the spiral teeth is that they can pull the hair and that can create some resistance from the person you are combing.
 If it hurts, this can make the person you are trying to help less cooperative, especially if it is a kid.

 Short-toothed metal nit combs